hGriff0n/speroc/README.md

-speroc v0.4.2 - The reference compiler for the spero language
+speroc v0.5.0 - The reference compiler for the spero language

 # Current Project Status

-Just got basic functions up and running.
-We are now able to call functions, passing arguments, and use their values in computations.
-Recursion still has some errors with the implementation but that is probably due to the branching support.

-Currently supported: Basic integer arithmatic, Basic variables and functions, Variable shadowing and scoping, Mutability Restrictions (NOTE: A basic type checking pass does exist, but is not used).

-I will be taking some time to rearchitect most of the system internals to smooth over cracks that have begun to appear and to better target the system to future avenues and opportunities (and because I've taken a month-long break).
-One part of this rearchitecture will be the introduction of a new IR that final codegen will operate off of (instead of the current direct-from-AST).
-The other focus will be on streamlining the storage and pass system, particularly for accessing variable and other symbol information (ie. what we need for type and function checking).

-Run 'run_tests.bat' after compilation to see which systems are hooked up.
+Just finished porting the internal backend stages over to producing llvm ir.
+A big benefit of this work is that we automatically get access to a lot of optimizations and target architectures.
+This also vastly simplifies the problem of backend code generation, as we now only need to target 1 language that we know produces correct assembly.

+As of now, the compiler supports basic function and variable usage.
+We can call and declare functions, passing arguments, and using their values in computations - recursion fully supported.
+Variables can be declared with full shadowing support (though the corner cases are not well tested) and mutability restrictions.
+Basic if-then-else branching is supported, but no other codeflow constructs have been implemented.
+More advanced types then `Int` and `Bool` are not fully supported and will likely cause llvm assertion errors when using.
+Functions also must be declared before usage, even in the global scope

+Next work will be on implementing a type inference system and "liberalizing" the amount of type work that may be done internally (such as allowing for defining custom types).

 Take a look at the full Spero documentation [here](https://github.com/hGriff0n/Spero)!

 ## Usage

 If you have Visual Studio, this repository includes a solution file for (hopefully) easy setup and running.
 If not, I would greatly appreciate any pull-requests that include a custom makefile.
-I just haven't been able to find the time to create it myself (I don't gain that much myself tbh).
+I just haven't been able to find the time to create it myself (as I use Visual Studio for heavy C++ dev-work).

-On it's own, speroc only serves to transform Spero code into assembly files.
+On it's own, speroc only serves to transform Spero code into llvm-ir files.
 These files are then forwarded on to clang in order to produce the final executable.
 A version of clang must be installed and reachable through the command line in order for speroc compilation (not project) to work.
-It is planned, though far in the future, to eventually convert speroc to producing LLVM IR instead, and having that be forwarded on to the clang tool for improved optimization performance.

-However, I will not be doing that for now as I still want to use this project as an avenue for exploring various forms of compiler optimizations.

 ## Contribution